 Noryangjin Fish Market

 I know that not everyone will get on board with a visit to Noryangjin Fish Market.
-But if you can stomach the strong smells and sight of sometimes oddly disturbing sea creatures, visiting this traditional market in Seoul will be one of the most memorable experiences in your Korea itinerary.
+But if you can stomach the strong smells and sight of sometimes oddly disturbing sea creatures, visiting this traditional market in Seoul will be one of the most memorable experiences in your South Korea itinerary.